 The impact: 100% increase in impressions.

-Lesson learned: Indexing issues can quietly prevent important pages from showing up in search.
+Lesson learned: Indexing issues can quietly prevent important pages from appearing in search results.
 Fix them before focusing on publishing new content.

 4. Kickoff Content Marketing (Part 1)